beyondstorage/specs/rfcs/87-feature-gates.md

 ## Background

-Behavior consistence is the most important thing for go-storage.
+Behavior consistency is the most important thing for go-storage.
 However, we do have different capabilities and limitations in storage services.
 So the problem comes into how to handle them.

 Our goals are: